Lattice of stable matchings: Partial order on matchings

 where $P\le Q$ if and only if all doctors prefer matching $Q$ to matching $P$: either they have the same assigned hospital in both matchings, or they are assigned a better hospital in $Q$ than they are in $P$.
 If the doctors disagree on which matching they prefer, then $P$ and $Q$ are incomparable: neither one is $\le$ the other.

-The same comparison operation can be defined in the same way for any two sets of elements, not just doctors and hospitals.
-The choice of which of the two sets of elements to use in the role of the doctors is arbitrary.
-Swapping the roles of the doctors and hospitals reverses the ordering of every pair of elements, but does not otherwise change the structure of the partial order.
+The same comparison operation can be defined in the same way for any two sets of participants to be matched, not just doctors and hospitals.
+The choice of which of the two sets of participants to use in the role of the doctors is arbitrary.
+Swapping the roles of the doctors and hospitals reverses the ordering of every pair of stable matchings, but does not otherwise change the structure of the partial order.

-Then this ordering gives the matchings the structure of a partially ordered set.
-To do so, it must obey the following three properties:
+This ordering gives the matchings the structure of a partially ordered set.
+A partially ordered set is defined as an ordering that obeys the following three properties: